The Fragility of Optimized Bandit Algorithms: Numerical Experiments

 In Figure \ref{figure3}, we verify that when the arms are iid Bernoulli, KL-UCB produces regret distribution tails which are strictly lighter than truncated Cauchy, as predicted by Theorem \ref{generalupperbound}.

-In Figure \ref{figure4}, we demonstrate the trade-off between the amount of UCB exploration and the resulting exponent of the regret distribution tail, established in (\ref{psitail2}) and described in Remark \ref{remark8}.
+In Figure \ref{figure4}, we demonstrate the trade-off established in (\ref{psitail1}) of Proposition \ref{prop5} between the amount of UCB exploration and the resulting exponent of the regret distribution tail, with $f(t) = (1+b)\log(t)$ and $b \ge 0$ in Algorithm \ref{alg1}.

-In Figure \ref{figure5}, we demonstrate that the mis-specification of the temporal dependence structure of the rewards, which is issue (with the same AR(1) setup) that is illustrated in Figure \ref{figure2}, can be overcome using the robustness modifications described in Section \ref{robust}.
-As discussed in first paragraph of Remark \ref{remark6}, here we do not have upper bounds on regret tail probabilities (only lower bounds in (\ref{arvarianceratio2})), and thus there are no provable robustness guarantees.
-However, we show in Figure \ref{figure5} that the robustness modifications still work well empirically.\footnote{The $\frac{1+\beta_0}{1-\beta_0}$ factor in Figure \ref{figure5} is taken from the lower bound in (\ref{arvarianceratio2}), which we essentially confirm to be tight here.}
+In Figure \ref{figure5}, we demonstrate that the poor regret tail properties resulting from mis-specification of the serial dependence structure of the rewards can be overcome by aiming for a lighter regret tail using Algorithm \ref{alg1}.
+Here, we use the same AR(1) setup that is illustrated in Figure \ref{figure2}.
+As discussed in the first paragraph of Remark \ref{remark6}, here we do not have upper bounds on regret tail probabilities (only lower bounds in (\ref{arvarianceratio2})), and thus there are no provable robustness guarantees.
+However, we show empirically in Figure \ref{figure5} that aiming for a lighter regret tail still provides robustness to mis-specification in this setting.
+The $\frac{1+\beta_0}{1-\beta_0}$ factor in Figure \ref{figure5} is taken from the lower bound in (\ref{arvarianceratio2}), which we essentially confirm to be tight here.